teebu/pr-description-validator/README.md

 # Example Usage

-Here's an example of where we want our pull request description to have
+Here's an example of where we want our pull request description to have.

 ```yaml
 name: "PR Validator"